richev-o/DynamicDispatchDemo/source/DynamicKeywordDemo/README.md

 Below is an exception caused by the methods inability to infer the type of Model.

 Unhandled exception.
 System.Exception: MethodThatNeedsToKnowT Result: Fail D: The type of T wasn't specific enough.
-It should be ModelA, but was DynamicDispatchDemo.IHaveSomeGeneralProperty
+It should be  DynamicDispatchDemo.SpecificType, but was DynamicDispatchDemo.IHaveSomeGeneralProperty
 ```